New: HSA & FSA funds now accepted - use benefits before they expire. View ESA letter pricing options →

 A formal written accommodation request:

-- Creates a timestamped legal record of your request
+• Creates a timestamped legal record of your request and the date it was submitted

-- Puts your landlord on notice of their FHA obligations
+• Puts your landlord on notice of their Fair Housing Act obligations - they cannot claim ignorance

-- Starts the clock on their obligation to respond in a reasonable time
+• Starts the clock on their duty to respond within a reasonable time (HUD guidance: 10 business days)

-- Establishes grounds for a HUD complaint if they fail to respond or deny improperly
+• Establishes grounds for a HUD complaint if they fail to respond or deny your request without legal basis

 ESA accommodation request template